Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ## Objective

-By the end of this Article you should be able to write a contract and Deploy it with create2 on the CELO Blockchain
+By the end of this Article you should be able to write a contract and Deploy it with create2 on the CELO Blockchain.

 ## Prerequisites